 MP for Weston-super-Mare

-Dan Aldridge is the Labour (Co-op) MP for Weston-super-Mare, elected in 2024.
-He currently sits on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls, and has previously served on the Water (Special Measures) Bill [HL] committee and the Northern Ireland Affairs Committee.
+Dan Aldridge is a Labour (Co-op) MP for Weston-super-Mare, elected in 2024.
+He currently serves on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls, and has previously sat on the Water (Special Measures) Bill [HL] committee and the Northern Ireland Affairs Committee.

-His record shows 100% party loyalty with no rebel votes, but his voting attendance is only 13%, well below the party average of 33%.
-On policy, his votes are varied: he generally supports workers’ rights protections and trade union powers and renter protections, while generally opposing climate-change measures, tougher prison sentencing and regulation of bus services; votes on Universal Credit, VAT, mental health services and transgender rights are mixed.
+Aldridge shows 100% party loyalty with zero rebel votes, but his voting attendance is 14% (below the party average of 34%).
+On policy, his record is mixed: he generally supports workers’ rights protections and trade union powers and backs renter protections; he tends to vote against prison sentencing and transgender rights; votes on Universal Credit, mental health services and VAT changes are mixed.

-Declared financial interests total three: two miscellaneous entries and one entry for donations and other support (including loans) for activities as an MP.
+Declared financial interests include two miscellaneous entries; donations and other support for activities as an MP; and visits outside the UK.

 Generated 21 February 2026